dela888/infovis/_sources/docs/introduction.md

 In a time with increasing demand for global energy and urgent climate goals, nuclear energy is gaining attention again as a possible solution to the problems.
 Our data story aims to explore and show the two sides of nuclear energy and to demonstrate that nuclear energy could be the start of a cleaner power generation, while also showing the challenges of receiving the energy.

+The code for our datastory can be viewed on [https://github.com/dela888/infovis](https://github.com/dela888/infovis)